 Trading on Margin

-Tips to mitigate risk
+Tips to Mitigate Risk

-A stop loss or take profit, will automatically close the position when the asset gets to the specified price (some slippage may occur on stop-loss orders in fast moving or illiquid markets.).
+The easiest way is to use a Stop Loss or Take Profit.
+A Stop Loss or Take Profit will automatically be triggered and close the position when the asset gets to the specified price; however, some slippage may occur on market/stop orders in fast-moving or illiquid markets.

-If you are not monitoring your positions 24/7, then using stops is advisable (even with the risk of slippage), especially if you're trading with leverage.
+If you are not monitoring your positions 24/7, then using stops is advisable, even with the risk of slippage, especially if you're trading with leverage.

-- Be aware of your losses and plan accordingly.
+Be aware of your losses and plan accordingly.